 In 1994, the Beja were forced to carry out an armed struggle against the central government in Sudan and after thirteen years of war in Eastern Sudan, they signed a peace agreement in 2006 in Asmara, but the agreement itself was like kind of neo-marginalization of Beja people and what the Beja people need.

 The Beja people need their freedom.
 They like to be Beja.
-They don’t like to be Arab or they don’t like to be what the others told them.
+They do not like to be Arab or they do not like to be what the others told them.
 They like to have freedom and democracy.
 Also, they like, and they fought for, the control of their land, and the land for the Beja is the most important element.

 You know, as Bishop Andudu mentioned, de-marginalization in all Sudanese regions is the same, but technically, the most marginalized people in Sudan is the Eastern Sudan because the highest illiteracy rate in Sudan is in Eastern Sudan, the highest rate of infant mortality is in Eastern Sudan.
 The same thing is like the political participation of the Beja people in Sudan is the lowest.
 Maybe you can find in during the democracy, during military regimes in Sudan the participation of other regions in Sudan, but not Eastern Sudan.